 2. Leverage Tech

-“Leverage the technology around you and use it to your advantage,” Adrian suggests.
+“Leverage the technology around you and use it to your advantage,” Ivonne suggests.
 “Professional social networks like Microsoft Teams allow us as a company to add a personal touch to stay connected and share tips, tricks and successes.
-With face-to-face meetings gone from our lives, we now need to focus on our prospects’ and clients’ digital body language and understand what is important to them.”
+Focus on our prospects’ and clients’ digital body language and understand what is important to them.”

-Tracking your prospects interests and interactions are important in getting a response and building a rapport.Adrian Lockhart
+Tracking your prospects interests and interactions are important in getting a response and building a rapport.Ivonne Affhüpper

 These summaries can help you proceed:

 So, keep building your relationships with your top targets via social media and strengthen your online network.
-“I use LinkedIn for most of my sales activity: I make sure I know when my top prospects move roles and when my top target accounts are in the news in order to build lead-gens around relevant info,” says Adrian Lockhart.
+For example, use LinkedIn for your sales activity: Make sure you know when your top prospects move roles and when your top target accounts are in the news to build lead gens around relevant info.